andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_04_Preprocessing/02_SPM_SliceTiming.rst

 When the images have been slice-time corrected, you are ready to **coregister** the functional data to the anatomical data; in other words, we will align the two sets of images as best we can.

+Exercises
+*********

+1. Sometimes the slices are acquired from the bottom to the top of the volume, without any interleaving.
+How would you change the code for the slice order to reflect this?

+2. Now do the same edits, but for slices that are interleaved going from the top of the volume to the bottom.

+3. Download another functional run from a random study on openneuro.org, and use spm_vol to determine how many slices there are.
+Repeat exercises 1 and 2 for this dataset.